Click Here for Our Recommended Antivirus for Your Device

 AAC vs M3a

-There may be other extensions –like MP4- used with the AAC format, however, M4A remains one of the most commonly used extensions, especially by popular platforms like iTunes.
+Other extensions –like MP4- may be used with the AAC format; however, M4A remains one of the most commonly used extensions, especially by popular platforms like iTunes.

-The seminal difference between the two remains that AAC is an audio codec and M4A is a file container that is commonly used for the AAC format.
+The seminal difference between the two remains that AAC is an audio codec, and M4A is a file container commonly used for the AAC format.

 Comparison Table